 Recently appointed Music Director of New York City Ballet Orchestra Andrew Litton holds positions across the world including Norway’s Bergen Philharmonic Orchestra, Colorado Symphony Orchestra, Bournemouth Symphony Orchestra and Minnesota Orchestra’s Sommerfest.
 He guest conducts the world’s leading orchestras and opera companies and has a discography of over 120 recordings with awards including America’s Grammy and France’s Diapason d’Or.
 Also an accomplished pianist, Litton often conducts from the keyboard and is recognized as an authority on Gershwin, having extensively recorded and performed his works as pianist and conductor including the Covent Garden premiere of Porgy and Bess.

-An accomplished pianist, Litton often conducts from the keyboard and performs chamber music with colleagues.
-He is an acknowledged expert on George Gershwin and has performed and recorded Gershwin widely as both pianist and conductor.
+Litton, an acknowledged expert on George Gershwin, has performed and recorded Gershwin widely as both pianist and conductor and serves as Advisor to the University of Michigan Gershwin Archives.
 After leading the Covent Garden debut of Porgy and Bess, he arranged his own concert suite of that work, which is now performed around the world.
 In 2014 he released his first solo piano album, A Tribute to Oscar Peterson, testimony to his passion for jazz, particularly the music of that great pianist.